tochanenko/VSCode-MD-Colors/README.md

 ### How to use :
 1. Download `materialcolors.code-snippets` file
+You can download single file from repository by these steps:
+   * Go to file view
+   * Click "raw"
+   * RMC -> Cave as...
 2. Move `materialcolors.code-snippets` file to `C:\Users\%user%\AppData\Roaming\Code\User\snippets` folder
 3. ???
 4. Profit